Eaglesmere Lake, Eaglesmere Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 While the lake is rather nondescript, the Eaglesmere Trail is compelling for views over Lower Cataract Lake, Cataract Falls, surrounding peaks and abundant aspen.
-Wildflowers are prolific and fall colors are exceptional, even by Summit County standards.
+Summer flowers and fall colors are exceptional, even by Summit County standards.

 Moderate grades clear of deadfall are ideal for backpackers, families, runners and winter recreation: